JimYang9788/hugo-personal/content/about/_index.md

 +++

 Hello!
 I'm a 4th year Computer Science and Statistics student from University of Waterloo.
-I have interned at various software companies and finance companies in my past years of studying, and

-Aside from work, I am also a hardcore metal guitarist, an avid community volunteer and a wannabe junior boxer.
+I have interned at various software companies and finance companies in my past years of studying, and aside from work, I am also a hardcore metal guitarist, an avid community volunteer and a wannabe junior boxer.

 I am actively learning how to cook and how to paint (specifically water ink) in my spare time.
-I am really enjoy cooking at the moment.

-Non-technical Booklist 2020 (Please PM in the Contact tab if you have recommendations!):
+I keep a non-technical Booklist for 2020 (Please PM in the Contact tab if you have recommendations!):

 * ~~The Plague~~
 * ~~Pride and Predjudice~~